THARUN1024/THARUN1024/README.md

 ### 🌇 What I Am Currently Learning 🌃

-- Currently learning advanced SQL, Python (Pandas, NumPy) for analytics, and building interactive Tableau dashboards.
+- Learning advanced SQL and Python to improve my analytics skills.
 ---